1. Create User with Sudo Privileges

 Paste the public key into nano

-Save and close (Press CTRL
+Save and close the file by pressing CTRL

 + X

-, then press y
+, then pressing Y

-to confirm save)
+to confirm the save.

-Now restrict the permissions of the authorized_keys
+Now, restrict the permissions of the authorized_keys

 file:

-You must also make sure that the user and not root
+Ensure that the user, and not root

-owns both /.ssh
+, owns both the ~/.ssh

-variable returns the currently logged in user.
+variable returns the currently logged-in user:

-with the user’s home directory, eg. /home/username
+with the user’s home directory, e.g., /home/username

-and replace $(whoami)
+, and replace $(whoami)

 with their username.